ggstuart/web-application-development/content/html-basics/default-flow/index.md

 The most basic content is just text, without any tags.
 Try adding just some text, directly inside the `<body>` element.

-> This was added using the emmet commend `lorem5*5` to produce five lines of *lorem ipsum* text, each line being five words long.
+> This was added using the emmet command `lorem5*5` to produce five lines of *lorem ipsum* text, each line being five words long.

 ```html {hl_lines="6 9-13"}
 <!DOCTYPE html>